xinglin/hugo-site/content/blog/transaction.md

 +++

 The four properties that a transaction in the database world has are ACID: A stands for atomicity, C for consistency, I for isolation and D for durability.
+The purpose of transactions is to maintain data in the face of concurrent access and system failures.

 | Property | Definition | Technique to achieve that property |
 | :------: | :--:|:--:|